 MARF (Alternative Fixed Income Market), set up in 2013, exclusively targets institutional investors, providing fixed income securities from medium-caps not normally traded on equities markets.
 This initiative was implemented for the main purpose of channelling funds to companies seeking more flexible requisites and speedier issue procedures in this market than on regulated markets, thereby facilitating financing processes.

-Both the MAB and the MARF are multilateral trading facilities operated by BME Sistemas de Negociación, a company forming part of the BME Group.
+Both MAB and MARF are multilateral trading facilities managed by BME Sistemas de Negociación and BME Renta Fija respectively.
+And both trading facilities are integrated in BME Group.

 They are also multilateral trading facilities which are subject to the rules established by MiFID I and MiFID II, Latibex and SENAF.